juren53/HST-Metadata/HSTL Photo Metadata Process.md

  - Convert TIFF images to JPEG format

- - Scale JPEG images to  800x600
+ - Scale JPEG images to  max 800 pixels on X or Y axis

  - Add IPTC metadata tags to JPEG images